Case Overview

 Novo Nordisk is a global healthcare company that has developed, made and sold several weight loss drugs.
 In the early 2000s, Novo Nordisk discovered that injecting its first GLP-1 drug, liraglutide, into rats caused them to nearly stop eating.

-The company decided to study liraglutide as a diabetes drug and obesity drug.
-In 2010, it received U.S. Food & Drug Administration (FDA) approval for diabetes treatment.
-In 2014, the FDA approved another formulation for obesity, called Saxenda®.
-Since then, Novo Nordisk has created and marketed several GLP-1 weight-loss medications under various brand names.
+The company decided to study liraglutide as a diabetes drug and an obesity drug.
+In 2010, it received U.S. Food & Drug Administration (FDA) approval as Victoza for diabetes treatment.
+In 2014, the FDA approved another formulation for obesity, called Saxenda.
+Novo Nordisk then developed semaglutide, which had more profound weight loss effects.
+It is approved as Ozempic (for diabetes), Wegovy (for weight management) and Rybelsus (for diabetes).

 Weight loss medication lawsuits against Novo Nordisk focus on the company’s alleged negligence in manufacturing, marketing, advertising, supplying, storing, transporting, packaging, selling and distributing GLP-1 drugs.
 The lawsuits also allege that Novo Nordisk knew the drugs were unsafe and failed to warn consumers or the healthcare community.
 This failure allegedly resulted in injuries and illnesses to the plaintiffs.